 ED after radiation therapy.
-Most men can expect to have ED after radiation treatment.
+Most men can expect to lose at least some ability to have erections after radiation treatment.
 Unlike with surgery, erection problems after radiation therapy tend to develop slowly and get worse over time.
-Most men will not notice any changes at first, but erectile function can decline over the next few years.
+Most men will not notice any changes at first.
+But erectile function can decline over the next few years.

 The patterns of ED are different after surgery and radiation therapy.
-It is not clear if 1 treatment or the other offers a man a better chance to maintain erections after treatment.
+But it is not clear if one treatment or the other offers a man a better chance to maintain erections after treatment.
 There is no strong evidence clearly showing one is better than the other.

 Treatment options include:

 Oral medicine.
 This includes medicines such as sildenafil, vardenafil, and tadalafil.
 These are taken in pill form.
-The medicines work by stopping an enzyme found mainly in the penis.
-This causes an increased blood flow to the penis and a fuller erection.
+The medicines work by increasing blood flow to the penis, which can lead to a fuller erection.
 The most common side effects of these pills are headache, facial flushing, and upset stomach.
 Less common side effects are bluish or blurred vision and sensitivity to light.
 An eye exam may be advised before using these medicines.
 They can also have serious interactions with some other medicines, such as nitrates taken for chest pains.
-Men with heart problems should check with their health care provider before using these medicines.
+Men with heart problems should check with their healthcare provider before using these medicines.

 Vacuum device.
 This is a tool that helps create an erection for intercourse.
 The device works by causing blood to go into the penis and stay there.
 The penis is inserted into a hollow, plastic tube.
 The tube is then pressed against the body.
 This creates an airtight seal.
 A small hand pump creates a vacuum inside the tube.
 This cause blood to go into the penis and make the penis firm.
 Pumping is done for a few minutes.
 Then a small rubber ring is put around the base of the penis.
 This keeps blood in the penis so the erection stays.
 Side effects of a vacuum device include coldness or numbness in the penis after the rubber ring has been removed.
 Also, the vacuum device may interfere with foreplay.